 We use cookies and similar technologies on our Website.
 We store information on your device because this is absolutely necessary to provide you with our Website.
 Data processing is carried out to safeguard our legitimate interest in the best possible functionality of the Website.

 When you visit our Website for the first time, you will also be asked whether you consent to the use of non-essential cookies and similar technologies.
-If you consent to data collection and storage in accordance with § 25(1) TTDSG, and the possibly associated subsequent data processing pursuant to Art.
+If you consent to data collection and storage in accordance with § 25(1) TDDDG, and the possibly associated subsequent data processing pursuant to Art.
 6(1) sentence 1 lit. a GDPR, we may use this information, for example, to analyze the use of our Website or to conduct marketing activities.

 You have the option to revoke your consent at any time with effect for the future via the cookie button (consent settings), which is displayed to you at the bottom left of our Website.